georgy7/flood_fill_filter/README.rst

     L = Yγ, Yγ ⩽ 0.7

-The :code:`--diff` parameter determines the minimum difference between L₁ и L₂, at which we stop considering the intensity to be the same.
+The :code:`--diff` parameter determines the minimum difference between L₁ и L₂, at which we stop considering the luminance to be the same.
 That is, with the standard settings, light gray 0.7 and white are considered the same color.

 This is a hack that allows ignoring white halos around objects.
 They can appear in the photo initially or after the Unsharp Mask filter.

-The difference of the color difference components X and Z is taken into account 4 times weaker than the intensity.
-This means that at the same intensity, we consider the colors to be the same only if both X and Z components differ by less than :code:`4 * diff`.
+The differences of the chromaticity components X and Z are taken into account 4 times weaker than the luminance.
+This means that at the same luminance, we consider the colors to be the same only if both X and Z components differ by less than :code:`4 * diff`.

-When intensity is above 0.5, the X and Z sensitivity threshold expands to :code:`8 * diff`.
+When luminance is above 0.5, the X and Z sensitivity threshold expands to :code:`8 * diff`.

-In pixels close to black, the X and Z components are ignored — that is, at the same intensity, we consider the colors to be the same.
+In pixels close to black, the X and Z components are ignored — that is, at the same luminance, we consider the colors to be the same.

 Each pixel is filled in four directions: horizontally and vertically, but not diagonally.